google-marketing-solutions/geoflex/docs/python_guides/02_design_evaluation.md

-# Guide: Evaluating Experiment Designs
+# Evaluating Experiment Designs with the GeoFleX Evaluator

 After defining your `ExperimentDesign`, the next crucial step is to evaluate it.
 This pre-experiment analysis is a cornerstone of the GeoFleX library, allowing you to understand the statistical power and robustness of your setup before committing to a live test.
 This guide will walk you through the methodology behind GeoFleX's evaluation engine and demonstrate how to use it.